Roothulhu/Pwnomicon/docs/05-shells-payloads.md

 nc -nv <IP> <PORT>
 ```

-> **Note:** Know that this is not a proper shell.
+> **NOTE:**  Know that this is not a proper shell.
 It is just a Netcat TCP session we have established.
 We can see its functionality by typing a simple message on the client-side and viewing it received on the server-side.

 </details>